US veterinary universe, mapped

 When is this dataset the wrong fit?

 If you only sell to one or two corporate accounts (Mars's procurement team or NVA's central supply group), you do not need 54,297 records.
 You need a named contact at two companies.
 If your product is for pet owners (a consumer app, a direct-to-consumer pet food), this is operator-side data, wrong audience.
-If you need clinical or DEA-regulated practice data (Schedule II inventory, board complaints), state veterinary boards and the DEA are your sources, not us.
+If you need clinical or DEA-regulated practice data (Schedule II inventory, board complaints), state veterinary boards and the DEA are your sources.

 See the verified veterinary owner dataset before you pay for it.